JBeggs/open-market-charity/README.md

 (Models are named wrong, started working on Product Cart: But charity was a better suit)

-### Word of advice on updating user, password is username on Guest accounts
+### Word of advice on updating Guest user, password is username on Guest accounts

 Commands needed to get the applications to run